glpi-project/glpi/apirest.md

 * **Description**: delete an object in GLPI
 * **Method**: DELETE
 * **Parameters (query string)**
    - *id* : unique identifier of the itemtype passed in url.
+You **can skip** this param by passing it in input payload.
       OR
    - *input* Array of id who need to be deleted.
-This param is passed by payload
+This param is passed by payload.

    id param has precedence over input payload.